abourdon/powerapi-akka/sensors/sensor-disk-atop/README.md

 ## Out

 Conform to `fr.inria.powerapi.sensor.sensor-disk-api`.
 __Note that this implementation does not take into account the presence of multiple disk.
-Thus, there is only one entry in the DiskSensorValues map__
+Thus, there is only one entry in the DiskSensorMessage map__

 ## Configuration part